XZiar/RayRenderer/OpenCLUtil/README.md

 * [OpenGLUtil](../OpenGLUtil)

-  OpenGL Utility, used for inter-op but currently a required dependency.
+  OpenGL Utility, used for optional inter-op but currently a required dependency.

 * [miniLogger](../common/miniLogger)